Paul Gallister: Projects

-Gallister is a producer and composer for the Viennese band Wanda, as well as for Nino aus Wien, Playing Savage, Ansa Sauermann and PauT.
+Gallister produced all five studio albums of the Viennese band Wanda – Amore (2014), Bussi (2015), Niente (2017), Ciao!
+(2019) and Wanda (2022) – and joined the band as live guitarist on their 2022 tour, before ending the collaboration to focus on film and television scoring.
+He has also worked as producer and composer for Nino aus Wien, Playing Savage, Ansa Sauermann and PauT, and produced the album 1'30 (2024) by the Austrian band Granada.
+He also co-produced and arranged Tocotronic's album Die Unendlichkeit (2018), and produced records for Cari Cari (Welcome to Kookoo Island, 2022) and the German band Das Moped.

 He co-orchestrated and programmed the winning song of the 2014 Eurovision Song Contest, Rise Like a Phoenix sung by Conchita Wurst and arranged multiple episodes of the TV series Dancing Stars and Die große Chance.

 He also orchestrated several songs for the Swiss band Eluveitie’s album Helvetios.

 Gallister wrote the title song for the TV series :de:/Das Glück dieser Erde, a show seen throughout Europe.
 He has written music for films and documentaries, including Putin's Games by Israeli director Alexander Gentelev, which received the German Television Award 2014 for Best Documentary, Dominik Hartl’s short film Spitzendeckchen, and for Hartl’s film Attack of the Lederhosen Zombies.
 With Matthias Weber, he won the award for Best Film Music at the 2015 Biarritz Film Festival for Weber's film "Beautiful Girl."